johnschoenberger/johnschoenberger.github.io/_posts/2023-03-09-lcmdarksitewebserver.md

 ``` bash
 sudo openssl req -new -newkey rsa:4096 -nodes -keyout /etc/pki/tls/private/server.key -out /etc/pki/tls/private/server.csr
 ```
-You will then get a prompt asking you to input the following details regarding your CSR:-
+You will then be prompted for input regarding your CSR:

 * Country Name (2 letter code) [AU]: Type in the 2 letter abbreviation for your country.
 * State or Province Name (full name) [Some-State]: Full name of the state